What is Sub Ohm or 'DTL/Direct to Lung' Vaping?

 What's The Difference Between 'Mouth to Lung' And Direct To Lung Vaping?

-As a general rule, sub ohm kits will provide a direct-to-lung vaping experience.
+As a general rule, the vapour from sub ohm or 'DTL' devices will need to be inhaled direct-to-lung.
 This simply means that you should inhale the vapour directly into your lungs.

 Sub ohm vaping can take a little getting used to.
 If you find you cough when trying a sub ohm kit for the first time, practice inhaling the vapour directly into your lungs.
 Also, make sure that the nicotine strength isn't too high.
 As mentioned above, the nicotine delivery is faster with sub ohm kits so you generally won't need as much nicotine as you would with a standard kit.